dougEfresh/fireblocks-sdk-rs/docs/FireblocksNetworkApi.md

 ## check_third_party_routing

 > models::ThirdPartyRouting check_third_party_routing(connection_id, asset_type)
-Retrieve third-party network routing validation by asset type.
+Retrieve third-party network routing validation

 The Fireblocks Network allows for flexibility around incoming deposits.
 A receiver can receive network deposits to locations other than Fireblocks.
-This endpoint validates whether future transactions are routed to the displayed recipient or to a 3rd party.
+This endpoint validates whether future transactions are routed to the displayed recipient or to a 3rd party.  </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters